unahouExosite/docs/murano/scripting/README.md

 end
 ```

-### API Endpoint Scripts
+## API Endpoint Scripts

-For convenience, Murano offers the option to build your custom HTTP API by defining endpoints scripts.
+For convenience, Murano offers the option to build your custom HTTP API by defining endpoint scripts.

 **Endpoint scripts** are automatically wrapped in a simple routing mechanism based on the [Webservice Murano service](../services/webservice)
-set within the event handler for the ['request' event](../services/webservice/#request).
+set within the event handler for the ["request" event](../services/webservice/#request).
 As for a regular Service event handler, the script will receive the [request event arguments](../services/webservice/#request)
 containing the HTTP request data.